Vittiv/noSwitch/README.md

-# Implementation of Evgeny Borisov's idea to replace switch-case with custom annotation and BPP.
+# Implementation of Evgeny Borisov's idea to replace switch-case with custom annotation and BeanDefinitionRegistrar.
 This is a sketch without real actions.